jsmolka/egg-player/readme.md

 - reformat code properly
 - connect app about to quit to pausing bass
 - consider renaming globals to common
+- do not allow icon buttons to get focus

 ### Cosmetic
 - do not show certain info at low size